korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_07_Abstraction_Interface/README.md

 You'll want to use an abstract class, when:

-* You want to share code, among several closely related classes (Animal, for example, with fields, name, age...).
+* You want to share code among several closely related classes (Animal, for example, with fields, name, age...).
 * You expect classes that extend your abstract class, to have many common methods or fields, or require access modifiers other than public.